 When you couple this relaxed attitude with the idea that Molly is natural and pure, it’s a recipe for disaster.
 And this is exactly what’s happening to our youth, as this club drug is growing in popularity yet managing its harmless image.

-However, if you can’t trust what’s in a non-FDA approved supplement, how can you trust a drug dealer?
-People who gamble with Molly shouldn’t kid themselves; the dosage, the potency and the ingredients are not controlled, so you gamble with your life each time it’s taken.
+However, if you can’t trust what’s in a non-FDA approved a supplement, how can you trust a drug dealer?
+People who gamble with Molly shouldn’t kid themselves; the dosage, the potency, and the ingredients are not controlled, so you gamble with your life each time it’s taken.

 An Image Problem: Molly’s Acceptance in Hip Hop Music

 In March of this year, Columbia University hosted a seminar on the dangers of Molly titled, “The Truth about Molly: Past, Present, Future of MDMA and the Hip Hop Community.”
 The seminar was designed to shed light on the real dangers of taking Molly as well as its acceptance in the hip hop and music culture.
 Molly is included in many clubs and rap songs, but the artist who really drew attention to herself was Madonna.

 When Madonna said into the microphone at the Ultra Music Festival in Miami earlier this year, “Have any of you seen Molly?” the crowd cheered.
 Others, however, felt very differently and used this as just one more example of how the lyrics in current music aren’t mindful of the impact they have on others, especially youth.

 The seminar held at Columbia University is one of many that will be popping up in communities across the U.S. in an effort to educate people on the dangers of Molly.
 If you worry that your own teen may be using the drug, don’t wait to face the truth.

 A Note to Parents: What to Look for in Your Teen